Adipurush: Reactions after the teaser release

 Right after the teaser was released in October 2022, the makers were criticised for its poor VFX, provided Saif Ali Khan's look as Ravana with a beard made social media users question if he was playing Ravana, Babur or Alauddin Khalji in the film.
 BJP spokesperson Malavika Avinash criticised Om Raut for 'misrepresentation' of Ramayana, depicting Raavana with "blue eye makeup and is wearing leather jackets".
-BJP Home Minister Narottam Mishra criticised the teaser with comments on Hanuman's look in the film and stated to write a letter to Om Raut to remove all such scenes from the film.
+Madhya Pradesh Home Minister Narottam Mishra criticised the teaser with comments on Hanuman's look in the film and stated to write a letter to Om Raut to remove all such scenes from the film.
 If not removed, he will consider legal action.
 Actor Arun Mandola also stated his views as director (Raut) failed to understand the Indian audience and accused the makers for copying scenes from Game of Thrones, Planet of the Apes and The Jungle Book.
 Prem Sagar, son of director Ramanand Sagar also criticised the teaser, stating if the project was offered, he would have rejected due to "his upbringing and culture".
 He further added, "How can you stop anyone from creating anything?".
-Actress Dipika Chikhlia, who portrayed Sita on Doordarshan's Ramayan also criticised the teaser, stating she did not approve the VFX and there has been altercations to the epic.
-Actor Sunil Lahri, who played Lakshman in Ramanand Sagar's television adaptation of the Ramayana, commented in lieu of the VFX and its depiction, that nonsense in the name of religion will never be tolerated.
+Actress Dipika Chikhlia, who portrayed Sita on Ramanand Sagar's Ramayan also criticised the teaser, stating she did not approve the VFX and there has been altercations to the epic.
+Actor Sunil Lahri, who played Lakshman in Ramanand Sagar's Ramayan, commented in lieu of the VFX and its depiction, that nonsense in the name of religion will never be tolerated.

 Amidst the controversy, director Om Raut defended the teaser and kept his views that he was unhappy with the reactions from audiences and other celebrities for criticising the teasers and story and stated its not made for cellphones.
 Actress Kriti Sanon also defended the teasers, stating, "that the film is not just about the teaser but there is a lot more to it."
 After the criticism, the makers asked for some time for improving the VFX and its quality, which may cost an additional ₹100 crore, as per reports.